MAS110 Mathematics Core I

 - Summation and Induction (2 lectures) Proof by induction.
 Summation of geometric and arithmetic series, and of the first n squares.

-- Trigonometry (3 lectures) Radians, circles and periodicity, geometrical definitions of trigonometric functions.
-Their relation with triangles and applications.
+- Trigonometry (2 lectures) Radians, circles and periodicity, geometrical definitions of trigonometric functions and their relation with triangles.
 Addition and double angle formulas.
 Inverse trigonometric functions.
 Addition formula for inverse tan and Pi.

-- Limits (4 lectures) Idea of a limit, including at infinity.
-Left and right limits.
+- Limits and continuity (4 lectures) Idea of a limit and continuity.
+Left and right limits, limit at infinity.
 Sandwich rule, standard limit formulas.

 - Differentiation (4 lectures) Tangent lines, the derivative as a limit, justifications of the sum, product, quotient and chain rules.
-Implicit differentiation and applications: differentiation of rational powers, tangents to curves.
+Implicit differentiation.
 Differentiation of trigonometric and inverse trigonometric functions.
 The derivative as a rate of change.
 L'Hospital's rule.

 - Integration (5 lectures) Areas under graphs, Fundamental Theorem of Calculus.
-Reversing the Chain Rule and the Product Rule to get integration by by substitution and integration by parts.
-Trigonometric substitution.
+Reversing the Chain Rule and the Product Rule to get integration by substitution and integration by parts.
+Trigonometric substitutions.

-- Logarithms, exponentials and series (4 lectures) The natural logarithm as an integral, and the exponential function as its inverse.
-Differentiation of arbitrary powers.
+- Series expansions (5 lectures) Differentiation of arbitrary powers.
 Maclaurin series, arithmetical definitions of sin, cos and exp via infinite series.

-- Complex numbers (5 lectures) Square roots of negative numbers, complex numbers.
-Argand diagram, modulus, amplitude and triangle inequality.
+- Complex numbers (Structured independent learning) Square roots of negative numbers, complex numbers.
+Argand diagram, modulus, argument and triangle inequality.
 Geometrical realisations of addition and multiplication, de Moivre's Theorem, nth roots of unity.
-Euler's formula, exponential form, new insight into addition formulas etc.
+The complex exponential, Euler's formula, exponential form, new insight into addition formulas.

-- Differential equations (9 lectures) Exponential growth and decay, separation of variables, integrating factors, homogeneous equations.
+- Differential equations (Structured independent learning) Separation of variables, integrating factors, homogeneous equations.
 Second order homogeneous equations with constant coefficients, auxiliary polynomial.
 General solutions and initial conditions.
 Non-homogeneous equations, particular integrals.

 (A = essential, B = recommended, C = background.)